cristianriosm/hello-world/README.md

 # hello-world
 Just another repository

-I had tacos on the moon and I find them much superior to Earth's tacos.
+I've had tacos on the moon and find them much superior to Earth tacos.